Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Introduction

-The strategy behind our proof of Theorem \ref{theorem:KPZ} will not be discussed until after we have developed some framework, but we present a structural outline for the remainder of the article now for presentational clarity. \begin{itemize} \item In Section \ref{section:Framework}, we re-develop the framework established in Section 2 of \cite{DT} though from a perspective that will be useful for this article, and the strategy underlying the proof of Theorem \ref{theorem:KPZ} is also presented towards the end. \item In Section \ref{section:HydroStuff}, we establish an entropy production estimate in the infinite-volume and further preliminaries. \item In Section \ref{section:Ctify}, we introduce compactification of the $\mathfrak{Z}^{N}$-dynamics via something resembling heat kernel bounds. \item In Section \ref{section:D1B}, we develop our main technical contribution which we call a dynamic variation of the one-block strategy.
-We conclude such section with a quantitative but classical one-block step using the log-Sobolev inequality of \cite{Yau}. \item In Section \ref{section:KPZ1}, we establish preliminary time-regularity estimates for the microscopic Cole-Hopf transform $\mathfrak{Z}^{N}$. \item In Section \ref{section:KPZ2}, we employ the aforementioned dynamical one-block strategies and regularity estimates to implement a multiscale analysis and establish a "fundamental" estimate. \item In Section \ref{section:KPZ3}, we prove Theorem \ref{theorem:KPZ} for near-stationary data by the "fundamental" estimate and stochastic continuity. \item In Section \ref{section:KPZNW}, Section \ref{section:NWFinal0}, and Section \ref{section:NWFinal}, we discuss necessary adjustments for narrow-wedge initial measure. \end{itemize} Any "arbitrarily small but universal constant" will be taken as small as we want though independent of $N\in\Z_{>0}$.
-We also define $\llbracket\mathfrak{a},\mathfrak{b}\rrbracket \overset{\bullet}= [\mathfrak{a},\mathfrak{b}]\cap\Z$.
-Particle system data evaluated at negative times means evaluated at time $0$.
-For any $\mathfrak{f}:\Omega_{\Z}\to\R$ and $y\in\Z$, we define $\tau_{y}\mathfrak{f} = \mathfrak{f}\circ\tau_{y}$, where $\tau_{y}:\Omega_{\Z}\to\Omega_{\Z}$ is the shift $(\tau_{y}\eta)_{Z} = \eta_{Z+y}$.
-Lastly, $\wt{\sum}_{x\in\mathfrak{X}} \overset{\bullet}= |\mathfrak{X}|^{-1}\sum_{x\in\mathfrak{X}}$ denotes an averaged sum.
+We will not be able to discuss the actual content of this paper until the end of Section \ref{section:Framework} at which point we will have set up an \emph{approximate} microscopic version of SHE for $\mathbf{Z}^{N}$.
+We instead give the following high-level outline for now. \begin{itemize}[leftmargin=*] \item In Section \ref{section:Framework}, we re-develop the framework in Section 2 of \cite{DT}.
+The strategy for the proof of Theorem \ref{theorem:KPZ} is also given. \item In Section \ref{section:HydroStuff}, we establish local equilibrium via entropy production in infinite-volume along with equilibrium calculations. \item In Section \ref{section:Ctify}, we introduce compactification of the $\mathbf{Z}^{N}$-dynamics.
+This is effectively done by heat kernel estimates. \item In Section \ref{section:D1B}, we develop our main technical contribution which we call a \emph{dynamic variation} of the one-block strategy. \item In Section \ref{section:KPZ1}, we establish preliminary time-regularity estimates for the microscopic Cole-Hopf transform $\mathbf{Z}^{N}$. \item In Section \ref{section:KPZ2}, we use the dynamical one-block strategy and time-regularity in a multiscale analysis to get a ``key" estimate. \item In Section \ref{section:KPZ3}, we prove Theorem \ref{theorem:KPZ} for near-stationary data using the above ``key" estimate. \end{itemize} In the appendix we record auxiliary heat kernel and martingale estimates which are based on Proposition A.1/Corollary A.2 in \cite{DT} and Lemma 3.1 in \cite{DT}.
+We also include a list of notation in the appendix for consult while reading this paper.
+Lastly, this paper is long consequence of trying to provide enough explanation for ideas in here and clarify each of the many big points.
+In particular, we try to leave no seemingly abstract estimate/construction without a word about why it is helpful/what it is doing.
+We also often explain proofs of various results to clarify the technical details here which adds to the length of the paper as well.